-2.1.
 First Line of Defence:

-Managers are responsible for establishing an effective control framework within their area of operation and identifying and controlling all risks so that they are operating within the organisational risk appetite and are fully compliant with the Company's policies and where appropriate defined thresholds.
+Employees receive necessary training on risk parameters that are relative to their line of work.
+Management supervision (process owners) ensures that changes in underlying operations that lead to an identification of new risk parameters or underlying risk parameters change, are communicated, and acknowledged by staff.
+Process owners are also responsible for establishing an effective control framework within their area of operation and identifying and controlling all risks so that they are operating within the organisational risk appetite and are fully compliant with the Company's policies and where appropriate defined thresholds.
 The First Line of Defence acts as an early warning mechanism for identifying (or remedying) risks or failures.

-2.2.
 Second Line of Defence:

 The Risk Management Function is responsible for proposing to the Board appropriate objectives and measures to define the Company's risk appetite, devising the suite of policies necessary to control the business including the overarching framework, independently monitoring the Company's risk profile and providing additional assurance where required.
 The Risk Management Function will leverage their expertise by providing frameworks, tools and techniques to assist management in meeting their responsibilities, as well as acting as a central coordinator to identify enterprise-wide risks and make recommendations to address them.
+The compliance function provides independent oversight of the business lines.
+It's also responsible for monitoring adherence to regulatory requirements, policies and for reporting its findings to the Risk Management Committee who is responsible for setting a well-defined and clearly communicated strategy for risk management within the Company.
+They promote and embed a culture of risk / information security and appropriate risk taking within the Company and assist the Board of Directors in implementing the strategy.
+The Committee also periodically reviews the Risk Management Framework.
+The Committee also ensure that the risk management function fulfil their responsibilities and obligations concerning the identification, measurement, monitoring and effective management of the Company risks.

 Integral to the mission of the Second Line of Defence is identifying risk areas, detecting situations/activities in need of monitoring, and developing policies to formalise risk assessment, mitigation and monitoring.

-2.3.
 Third Line of Defence: